trihella/vimrc/README.md

  * Launch vim (you should have lots of errors on start) and run :BundleInstall
  * You can restart vim and it will be fine

-Some plugins like TagBar requires tools such as ctags that you must install to use the plugins.
+Some plugins like TagBar requires tools such as ctags that you must install to use the plugins, and place them in your path.
 But vim will not print any error message if you do not try to use them.